Graduate Degree in Economics

 A master's degree takes between 1 and 3 years to complete for most people and some universities also require a thesis to be completed before a master's degree can be awarded.
 The thesis topic is typically chosen by the student, but must also be approved by a committee of professors.
 You will then be expected to defend the thesis before this committee before graduation.
 At some universities, however, students may be able to avoid the master's thesis by enrolling in particular classes or taking a test instead.
 Check with the schools you are interested in to see what requirements apply to you.

 When it comes to the specific types of programs and classes, schools vary in the types of specialties offered, and the best way to learn about them is to visit their websites or speak with faculty or students at the university itself.
 Some schools will only offer the choice of a masters or PhD graduate degree, while others will offer masters degrees that are more career-focused.
 Some examples of career-focused master's degrees are a Master's in Developmental Economics or a Master's in International Economics.
+The New School, for example, offers an Masters of Arts in Economics, a Masters of Science in Economics, a Masters of Philosophy in Economics, a Masters of Arts in Global Political Economy and Finance, and a PhD in Economics.
+With so many different programs within economics, be sure to think about which area you want to pursue, what degree level you need and what career path you see yourself in long-term.
 If you do not intend to get a PhD and know what you would like your career to be in, a more career-focused master's degree in economics may give you the specific skills you need to enter the workforce right away.

 What to expect while getting your doctorate in economics